Innovation and Design Strategy for SMEs

 The value of design is that it can serve as a framework for businesses, whether as visual assets that can simplify processes, or designed solutions that are clear, consistent and concise.
 Today, with technology as a predominant driver of how people interact with brands, it is important to remember that businesses moving forward have to consider multiple touchpoints in order to reach out and stay relevant.

-As a strategic design consultancy based in Dubai, we have been working hard to communicate the value of design thinking to SMEs and startups.
+As a strategic design consultancy operating in Dubai, we have been working hard to communicate the value of design thinking to SMEs and startups.
 At the core of our focus is the recognition that while businesses may be in the black and not particularly concerned with improving their brand image, they could unwittingly be causing their own downfall.
 A sound business strategy is one that clearly understands who it is in service of, and continuously seeks to connect with them through the ebb and flow of business cycles.